PossiblyAShrub/imgui-docs/docs/1.81/getting-started/usage.md

 simply don't call it in the first place.
 To learn more about what the IMGUI paradigm even is see [About the IMGUI paradigm](../reference/imgui-paradigm.md).

-That's all that you need to know to get started with Dear ImGui. **Remember to use the Demo Window as a reference for all of**
+**Remember to use the Demo Window as a reference for all of Dear ImGui's provided widgets, and their usage.**

-**Dear ImGui's provided widgets, and their usage.**
+?> Note: There is an [online interactive manual](https://pthom.github.io/imgui_manual_online/manual/imgui_manual.html), which will display the demo code alongside the demo window.